Santa Corona, Italy Travel Guide

 Located in Vicenza, Italy

 Santa Corona is conveniently accessible by various transportation options in Vicenza, Italy.
-If you're flying in, Venice Marco Polo Airport is approximately 39.1 miles (62.8 km) away from Vicenza.
+If you're flying in, Venice Marco Polo Airport is approximately 39.1 miles (62.8 km) away from the city center.
 From there, you can easily reach Santa Corona by taxi or shuttle.

 With your transportation plans sorted, get ready for an unforgettable experience at Santa Corona!

 For a delightful 3-star stay near Santa Corona, check out Key Hotel, located only 0.6 miles (0.9 km) from the attraction.
-This hotel has earned a remarkable 3,992 out of 5 stars from 4 guests.
-A stay at Key Hotel starts at approximately 76 EUR per night.
+This cozy hotel offers great value, featuring comfortable rooms, essential amenities, and a welcoming atmosphere.
+A stay at Key Hotel starts at approximately 67 EUR per night.

 Find